 Syntax Description vlan-id A VLAN or a collection of VLANs.
-Command Default A VLAN or a collection of VLANs is not configured.
+Command Default A VLAN or a collection of VLA ANs is not configured.
 Command Modes Global configuration (config) Command History Release Modification Cisco IOS XE Release 3.2SE This command was introduced.
-Usage Guidelines Use the vlan configuration command which functions at the VLAN level, co period of time. to configure a VLAN or a collection of VLANs.
-The IPv6 RA throttler, bunts all RAs from multiple devices over a VLAN during a specified Once an IPv6 RA throttler policy has a can attach it to a VLAN or a collection been configured using the ipv6 nd ra-throttle policy command, you of VLANs using the ipv6 nd ra-throttle attach-policy command.
-Examples Device(config)# vlan configurati Device(config-vlan-config)# on vlan1
+Usage Guidelines Use the vlan configuration command to configure a VLAN or a collection of VLANs.
+The IPv6 RA throttler, which functions at the VLAN level, counts all RAs from multiple devices over a VLAN during a specified period of time.
+Once an IPv6 RA throttler policy has been configured using the ipv6 nd ra-throttle policy command, you - lection of VLANs using the ipv6 nd ra-throttle attach-policy command.
+Examples Device(config)# vlan config Device(config-vlan-config)